“There are two ways to be rich: One is by acquiring much, and the other is by desiring little.” —Jackie French Koller

 6. Counter-tops.
 Clutter is a form of distraction.
 It pulls at our attention and redirects our thoughts – even for just an instant.
 Everything sitting out on your countertops competes for your attention.
 Unfortunately, we have become so accustomed to these distractions that we don’t even notice them anymore… until they are removed.
 Experiment, even for just 7 days, with keeping your countertops completely clear.
 Store things in drawers, cabinets, pantries, or temporary storage boxes.
 After one week, you’ll likely return some of it for the sake of convenience, but I’d bet my bottom dollar that you won’t return all of it.

 7. Furniture.
 It may require some heavy-lifting, but if you’re up for the challenge, removing excess furniture from your rooms will immediately open up significant space and airflow in your home.
 The rarely-used pieces of furniture in your home are quickly recognizable and taking up more space than you realize.
 Oh sure, this experiment requires a place to store your furniture during the trial period, but it’s a quick and easy way to remove some of the largest clutter from your home.

-Special thanks to each of you who have purchased a copy of Simplify: 7 Guiding Principles to Help Anyone Declutter Their Home and Life.
-It has ranked among the top self-help books on Amazon all week long.
-As noted earlier this week, we will continue to sell the book for $0.99 over the next several days as we celebrate its one-year release on Kindle/Nook.
+Special thanks to each of you who have purchased a copy of Clutterfree with Kids.
+It has spent the past week as the #1 Parenting book in America.
+As noted earlier, we will continue to sell the digital book for $2.99 over the weekend Kindle/Nook/Kobo.